About me

 Prior to this position, I completed my PhD in Oceanography at the University of Vigo, Spain.
 My PhD topic was related to thin layers of phytoplankton in a highly dynamic coastal upwelling system (Galician Rías, Iberian Peninsula), their characteristics, mechanisms of formation and ecological relevance.
 I also investigated how turbulence and stratification patterns are related to the extraordinary productivity in that region and their relationship with harmful algal blooms.
 You can check the presentation here.

-During this period, I participated in a few cruises (REMEDIOS-TLP, ECOSUMA) collecting microstructure measurements, which sparked my interest in observing the ocean.
+During this period, I participated in a few cruises (REMEDIOS-TLP, ECOSUMA) collecting microstructure measurements with the MSS90, which sparked my interest in observing the ocean.

 Additionally, throughout my thesis, I have visited different research centres, such as Scripps Institution of Oceanography (host: Peter JS Franks), the University of Liverpool (host: Jonathan Sharples) or NOC Southampton.
 Some of the contributions to my publications have come out of these insightful visits!